 Home / Gallery and camera information.

-I'm based in the county of Suffolk, UK and am fortunate to live within daily reach of quite a few military airfields, although even these are considerably less than what used to be here during the cold war.
+I live in the county of Suffolk in the UK and am fortunate to live within daily reach of quite a few military airfields, although even these are considerably less than what used to be here during the cold war.
 Wattisham, just a few miles outside of Stowmarket is my nearest, followed by the USAF bases at Mildenhall and Lakenheath at less than a hours drive away.
 Moving outside the county, but still within a few hours drive is the RAF fast jet bases at Marham and Coningsby.
 Very few of the photographs shown here will have been taken at the well known and large scale airshows that most are familiar with, as I dislike the manner in which they generally treat the aviation enthusiast and photographer nowadays.
 I find it much more rewarding to spend a day at the fence of a airfield on a normal, operational day.

 A little information about the camera equipment used.
 I started my digital career with a Canon Eos 350D in late 2005, initally using my old 75-300mm USM carried over from my film camera.
 Although adequate, this lens was very limiting at longer range and with increased distances nowadays at airshows between aircraft and the crowdline it became apparent that something better was needed.
 I acquired the popular 100-400L IS in the summer of 2006, and that remains my primary long range lens.
 I added a Eos 400D body in 2007, enabling the use of a long and short range lens at the same time without swapping lenses in the field.
 With the sensitivty of digital bodies to dust spots, this was highly desirable.
 The Canon 28-135 IS became my standard short range lens in 2009.
 A new Eos 550D body was acquired in 2010, allowing the retirement of the older Eos 350D.
 Although I did not intend to change this line up for the foreseeable future, an unexpected opportunity in August 2011 meant that I acquired an Eos 7D as my new primary camera body, along with a fixed 300mm L 'prime'.
 The Eos 400D has been retired, and the Eos 550D is now my no2 camera body.